9 Top-Rated Tourist Attractions in Sydney's Darling Harbour

 - Address: Level 2, (opposite Hard Rock Cafe) Harbourside Shopping Centre Darling Harbour

-8 Shops and Restaurants
+9. Shops and Restaurants

 Inside the light-filled Harbourside building, shoppers will find two levels of stores selling everything from high-style fashion, shoes, and jewelry to one-of-a-kind Australian souvenirs.
 Head to Between the Flags or Billabong for classic Aussie surf wear or pick up an Akubra hat at the Kangaroos & Koalas gift shop.

 Getting To Darling Harbour

-- By train: Take the train to Town Hall Station and exit south onto Bathurst Street towards Darling Harbour.
+- By Train: Take the train to Town Hall Station and exit south onto Bathurst Street towards Darling Harbour.

-- By bus: Buses depart regularly from the CBD.
+- By Bus: Buses depart regularly from the CBD.
 Alight at Bathurst, Liverpool, Market, Park, or Druitt Streets.

-- By water taxi: Aussie water taxis depart from The Rocks, Circular Quay, the Opera House, and Luna Park.
+- By Water Taxi: Aussie water taxis depart from The Rocks, Circular Quay, the Opera House, and Luna Park.

-- By private boat: Darling Harbour has a marina for private vessels.
+- By Private Boat: Darling Harbour has a marina for private vessels.

-- By ferry: Catch a ferry to Darling Harbour from Circular Quay and disembark at King Street Wharf or Pyrmont Bay Wharf.
+- By Ferry: Catch a ferry to Darling Harbour from Circular Quay and disembark at King Street Wharf or Pyrmont Bay Wharf.